fabib1209/Bachelors_thesis/predicting_enzyme_functions.md

 seqtk subseq 36_combined.fa shared_between_genenames.txt > sequences_shared_pf.fa

-These sequences were then submitted to ghostKOALA.
+These sequences were then submitted to GhostKOALA.